bktujwol/CT-Commerce/readme.txt

 *No terms and condition modal

 = 2.0.0 =
-*Use of oceanWp as default theme
+*Use of OceanWP as default theme
 *Product variation selection
 *Use of light weight jsMasonry over Masonry
 *Improved product page
+*Admin panel bug fixes